-So why is TRIZ not yet widely recognised (except at Samsung, Intel(early stages) and a few other companies)?
-Some of the reasons must be due to:-

-- Huge 'vested interests' of the trained Six Sigma/ Lean managers/ black belts etc. - The reality that Six Sigma/ Lean works well for many industrial problems. - The lack of understanding that Six Sigma/ Lean does not work for problems requiring breakthrough thinking. - That Six Sigma/ Lean practitioners perhaps are so steeped in statistical and process thinking that moving outside this arena is very difficult and may even feel threatening.
+- As a TRIZ practitioner, I find that TRIZ seems to have a much broader suite of tools to help support the 'highly effective engineer key attributes' (comparison of tables 3 with 4, 5 and 6) i.e., that TRIZ is better supported to support engineers be highly effective. - So why is this not yet widely recognised (except at Samsung, Intel(?) and a few others)?
+Some of the reasons must be due to:- - Huge vested interests of the trained 6Sigma/ Lean managers/ black belts etc. - The reality that 6Sigma/ Lean works well for many industrial problems - The lack of understanding that 6Sigma/ Lean does not work for problems requiring breakthrough thinking. - That 6Sigma/ Lean practitioners perhaps are so steeped, in statistical and process thinking that moving outside this is very difficult and may even feel threatening.